This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 But then, nothing happened after that.
 The printable was left forgotten and my goals remained as goals, yet to be achieved.

-Most of us are good in starting our goals but a few of us make it to the end.
+Most of us are good at starting our goals but a few of us make it to the end.

 In my desire to overcome this hurdle, I did my research and was able to come up with five simple debt payoff tips to start working and achieving my goals.